 We present and discuss the findings in this section through the lens of the multiple challenges that emerged as themes across the three focus groups.
 Participants identified several challenges: conducting research about local integration initiatives; finding a focus for a research topic; collaboration; and dissemination of findings.
-Understanding nonprofit, and private institutions, as well the challenges participants identified in as practitioners from the nonprofit, public, their researcher and practitioner involvement with immigrant integration helps to inform opportunities for more efficient researcher-practitioner collaboration.
+Understanding nonprofit, and private institutions, as well the challenges participants identified in ment with immigrant integration helps to inform opportunities for more efficient researcher-practitioner collaboration.